1austrartsua1/projSplitFit/docs/intro.rst

 below for more information).
 For the loss terms, however, it provides considerable flexibility: the terms in the loss summation may be divided into blocks, and only a subset of these blocks need be processed at each iteration -- this mode of operation is called *block iterative*.
+The subset of blocks processed in each iteration may be chosen at random, cyclically, or using a greedy heuristic which selects those blocks most likely to yield the best separating hyperplane.
-Furthermore, there are numerous options for processing each block, including approximate backward (proximal) steps and various kinds of forward steps.
+Furthermore, there are
+numerous options for processing each block, including approximate backward (proximal) steps and various kinds of forward steps.